jitskebak/firstproject/README.md

 # Firstproject
 This is the Software Carpentry tutorial.
-This project contains nice software for doing data analysis.
+This project contains great software for doing data analysis.

 ## Usage
 Description.